gargoyle/SlimFast/README.md

 and run `composer install`.

 Once composer has finished, then run `bash vendor/pmc/slim-fast/init.bash`.
-Once this completes, you should have `app` and `web` sub-directories which include that starting point for your app.
+Once this completes, you should have `app` and `web` sub-directories.

+That's it!
+The basic app is setup and ready to go.

 Requirements
 ------------